AI-Assisted Deep Research to MCP Action Briefs

 Suggested Workflow

-1. Run a connector-based deep-research pass in ChatGPT to gather evidence from connected knowledge systems and web sources.
+2. Run a connector-based research pass in ChatGPT or a comparable research surface to gather additional evidence from connected knowledge systems and approved web sources.

-2. Produce a structured draft brief with explicit citations, uncertainty flags, and proposed actions.
+3. Produce a structured draft brief with explicit citations, uncertainty flags, freshness markers, and proposed actions.

-4. Publish final outputs in both document and presentation-friendly formats (for example, Google Docs + Slides outline or Word + PowerPoint outline).
+6. Publish final outputs in both document and presentation-friendly formats.

 This pattern keeps retrieval broad while keeping write authority narrow.